PhilippGnoyke/AsTdEA/README.md

 #### intraVersion\\&lt;versionID&gt;\ClassCDsmEFS.csv<br>intraVersion\\&lt;versionID&gt;\PackageCDsmEFS.csv<br>intraVersion\\&lt;versionID&gt;\ClassCDsmEFSWOTinys.csv<br>intraVersion\\&lt;versionID&gt;\PackageCDsmEFSWOTinys.csv
+These files provide a list of all dependency edges in the minimum edge feedback set of the respective intra-version cyclic dependency.
 | Column index | Column name in the .csv | Column description                                                                                                                                                                                                                                          |
 |--------------|-------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 0            | id                      | ID of the intra-version cyclic dependency in this row within this version                                                                                                                                                                                   |